Cambridge American Cemetery, England

 (Located at the confluence of the Suwannee and Withlacoochee Rivers)

-National Cemetery Overlook, California
+National Cemetery Overlook, California (picture above)

 The National Cemetery Overlook is a new Presidio Park hiking trail and scenic resting area completed in the fall of 2009.
 The forest vantage point overlooks the historic San Francisco National Cemetery.
 Trails leading to the overlook include a running and hiking trail with an approximate 5 percent slope.
 Located on the southeast corner of the cemetery, access to the overlook trail include a network of other hiking and walking paths that run throughout the Presidio.
 The overlook trail easily combines hiking and cycling on the Bay Area Ridge Trail (a 300-mile route that takes the hiker around the San Francisco Bay).
 Auto parking is available on Nauman Road, or begin the hike from the rapid transit stop near the cemetery overlook.